DrDonk/OC4VM/readme.md

 Power on and install macOS as normal.

-#### 3.3.2 Existing macOS VM
+#### 3.3.2 Upgrading OC4VM 2.0 macOS VM
 Please follow these instructions to add to an existing macOS guest.

 1. Make sure the VM is shutdown.
 2. Copy the opencore.iso from the template folder to the existing VMs folder.
-3. Use the guest settings to add the opencore.iso file as a CD drive.
-4. Boot to the firmware and select the OpenCore drive as the boot device.

-#### 3.3.3 Upgrading OC4VM VM
+#### 3.3.3 Upgrading OC4VM 1.x macOS VM
-To upgrade the exisitng OC4VM enabled VM you will need to do these steps:
+To upgrade a pre-2.0 VM you will need to do these steps:

 1. Make sure the VM is shutdown.
+2. Take a backup of the VM folder.
+3. Copy a template from the distribution folder.
-2. Copy the new opencore.iso from the template folder to VM folder.
+4. Copy the old guests macos.vmdk to the new folder.
-3. (Optionally) There may be changes to the template VMX file you may want to add to the VM.
+5. (Optionally) There may be changes to the template VMX file you may want to add to the VM.
 You will have to check the differences and copy any changed lines you want to the existing VMX file.